 UF MSE faculty help verify the First Ice Age Art in the Americas

-Using optical and scanning electron microscopy (SEM) in both secondary and back scattered imaging modes along with chemical (energy dispersive x-ray) analysis, the team showed there were no indications the carving was modern.
-The publication in the Journal of Archaeological Science is co-authored with other scientists at UF, Texas and the Smithsonian institution.
+Using optical and scanning electron microscopy (SEM) in both secondary and back-scattered imaging modes and chemical (energy dispersive x-ray) analysis, the team showed no indications the carving was modern.
+The Journal of Archaeological Science publication is co-authored with other scientists at UF, the University of Texas, and the Smithsonian Institution.
 A press release from the Smithsonian Institution on this discovery can be found at http://www.sciencedaily.com/releases/2011/06/110621131334.htm.